 Site selection, the appropriate sampling regime, the sampling of all pertinent media according to TCEQ SWQM SOPs, and use of only approved analytical methods will assure that the measurement data represents the conditions at the monitoring sites.
 Routine data collected for this project and submitted to TSSWCB for water quality assessments, are considered to be spatially and temporally representative of routine water quality conditions.
 Water quality data are collected on a routine frequency and are separated by approximately even time intervals.
-At a minimum, samples are collected over 7 seasons (to include inter-seasonal variation) and in the case of diurnal sampling, monthly during an index period (March - October).
+At a minimum, samples are collected over four seasons (to include inter-seasonal variation).
 Although data may be collected during varying regimes of weather and flow, the data sets collected during routine monitoring will not be biased toward unusual conditions of flow, runoff, or season.
 The goal for meeting total representation of the water body will be tempered by the availability of stream and meteorological conditions during the project and the potential funding for complete representativeness.

 Data collection for targeted sampling will be toward both ambient conditions and those conditions that are influenced by storm events.
 Spring flow will be collected spatially, seasonally and under varying meteorological conditions.
-Sampling of wastewater treatment facilities will be conducted once per month, without regard to specific meteorological conditions or facility flow regimes.
 Representativeness will be measured with the completion of sample collection in accordance with the approved QAPP.